Outils pour utilisateurs

 - +

--After confirming the paththe extension will synchronize and display your wallet addresses.
+-After confirming the path, the extension will synchronize and display your wallet addresses.
 You have successfully linked the two.
 The extension now acts as an interface, while all private keys remain isolated on the hardware device. +

 - +